cloudalchemy/skeleton/README.md

 To create a new role, just follow a couple of easy steps:
 1. Clone this repo
 1. Open `create.sh` with your favorite editor
-1. Modify two variables:
+1. Modify variables mentioned in that file
-   - APPLICATION
-   - AUTHOR
 1. Run `create.sh`

 ## Result